Applying Gromov's Amenable Localization to Geodesic Flows: Abstract

 \section{Abstract}

-Let $M$ be a compact connected smooth Riemannian $n$-manifold with boundary.
-We combine Gromov's amenable localization technique with the Poincar\'{e} duality to study the traversally generic geodesic flows on $SM$, the space of the spherical tangent bundle.
+Let $M$ be a compact smooth Riemannian $n$-manifold with boundary.
+We combine Gromov's amenable localization technique with the Poincar\'{e} duality to study the {\sf traversally generic} geodesic flows on $SM$, the space of the spherical tangent bundle.
 Such flows generate stratifications of $SM$, governed by rich universal combinatorics.
-The stratification reflects the ways in which the geodesic flow trajectories interact with the boundary $\d(SM)$.
-Specifically, we get lower estimates of the numbers of connected components of these flow-generated strata of any given codimension $k$.
-These universal bounds are expressed in terms of the normed homology $H_k(M; \R)$ and $H_k(DM; \R)$, where $DM = M\cup_{\d M} M$ denotes the double of $M$.
-The norms here are the Gromov simplicial semi-norms in homology.
+The stratification reflects the ways in which the flow trajectories are tangent to the boundary $\d(SM)$.
+Specifically, we get lower estimates of the numbers of connected components of these flow-generated strata of any given codimension $k$ in terms of the normed homology $H_k(M; \R)$ and $H_k(DM; \R)$, where $DM = M\cup_{\d M} M$ denotes the double of $M$.
+The norms here are the {\sf simplicial semi-norms} in homology.
 The more complex the metric on $M$ is, the more numerous the strata of $SM$ and $S(DM)$ are.
-So one may regard our estimates as analogues of the Morse inequalities for the geodesics on manifolds with boundary.

-It turns out that some close relatives of the normed homology spaces form obstructions to the existence of globally $k$-convex traversally generic metrics on $M$.
+It turns out that the normed homology spaces form obstructions to the existence of globally $k$-{\sf convex} traversally generic metrics on $M$.
+We also prove that knowing the geodesic scattering map on $M$ makes it possible to reconstruct the stratified topological type of the space of geodesics, as well as the amenably localized Poincar\'{e} duality operators on $SM$.